ebarojas/climb.mx/climb.mx/_posts/2022-07-25-On-travelling.md

 In Korea, mountains are highly touristic places.
 Everybody loves a good mountain walk, and even politicians make it a point to be seen at the mountains.
 Top quality gear is abundant and crowds are a common sight.
 In fact, like many things in Korea it is a sharing experience.

 One of the most peculiar things is that mountains in Korea are quite rocky and steep, often with beautiful granite slabs where friction climbing and exposure would be a significant challenge, however, all of the paths I experienced were completely intervened with chains, ropes, steel cables, steel stakes and even full flights of stairs in the steepest sections.
-A complete sacrilege of the alpine standards of conservation and - some would argue - to the development of future athletes.
+A complete sacrilege of alpine and conservation standards and - some would argue - in detriment to the development of future athletes.

 During my time there I climbed Uisang Peak, part of the Bukhan Mt.
 Where possible I tried to avoid the extra aid and climb by my own means, but in some places it was impossible due to the stairs or stakes being right where the only weaknesses of the route were (ie: cracks and gullies where you’d logically climb).
 This makes the mountains very accessible even to novice climbers, and if you want you can still do some sport or trad pitches where I assume the rock has been left intact.